Okeanos/renovate-example/README.md

 )
 ```

 Why is this necessary?
-Because the original source URL is not compatible with the Go Mod/Go Get mechanism:
+Because the original source URL is not compatible[^1] with the Go Mod/Go Get mechanism:

 `https://okeanos-azure@dev.azure.com/okeanos-azure/renovate%20me/_git/renovate%20me/` contains a whitespace character
-and will fail to resolve.
-Using the `insteadOf` rewrite makes it possible to consume the module.
+(that has to be converted via URL encoding) and will fail to resolve.
+Using the `insteadOf` rewrite makes it possible to
+consume the module.

 Beyond that it may be helpful to set the following Go environment variables: